Ubume: Social and cultural influence

 The yokai ubume was conceived through various means of social and religious influence.
 During the late Medieval period of Japan, the attitudes surrounding motherhood started to change.
 Rather than the infant being considered a replication of the mother and an extension of her body, the fetus started to be seen as separate from the mother.
 This distancing of mother and fetus caused an emphasis on the paternal ownership of the child, reducing the mother to nothing more than a vessel for male reproduction.
-For a mother to die in childbirth or late pregnancy soon came to be considered a sin, the blame for the death of the unborn child being placed on the mother who in a sense was responsible for the infant's death (Stone & Walter p.
-176).
+For a mother to die in childbirth or late pregnancy soon came to be considered a sin, the blame for the death of the unborn child being placed on the mother who in a sense was responsible for the infant's death.

+The idea that a pregnant woman who dies and get buried transforms into an ubume has existed since ancient times; which is why it has been said that when a pregnant woman dies prepartum, one ought to cut the fetus out the abdomen and put it on the mother in a hug as they are buried.
+In some regions, if the fetus cannot be cut out, a doll would be put beside her.

+The ubume's blood-soaked appearance is thought to be because in feudal society, the continuation of the family was considered important, so pregnant women who died were believed to fall into a hell with a pond of blood.